squid-cache/squid-cache.github.io/Features/HTTP11.rst

   * NP: Sharepoint and several other MS products break with authentication loops when different HTTP/1.x versions are advertised on server and client side (as seen with [[Squid-3.1]]).
 This is resolved with [[Squid-3.2]] advertising HTTP/1.1 in both sides.

- 2. The forwarding path needs to be cleaned up to better separate HTTP messages and actual content, allowing for proper forwarding of 1xx responses.
-1xx forwarding has been implemented in [[Squid-3.2]] but the forwarding path still needs further work to make this efficient.

-  * This is likely to touch the store API as today all messages go via the store, even if just an interim 1xx response.

- 3. HTTP/1.1 requires support for chunked encoding in both parsers and composers.
+ 2. HTTP/1.1 requires support for chunked encoding in both parsers and composers.
 This applies to both responses and requests.
   * Both Squid-3 and Squid-2 contain at least response chunked decoding.
 The chunked encoding portion is available from [[Squid-3.2]] on all traffic except CONNECT requests.
   * Squid is missing support for chunked encoding trailers.
   * Squid is missing support for deflate and gzip transfer encodings.
   * Squid is missing support for HTTP message Trailers.

+Specification Document: RFC RFC:2817

+ 1. Squid is conditionally compliant with this feature.
+Always ignores the header content and ensures '''Upgrade''' header is dropped safely.

+ 2. Squid with [[Features/SslBump|ssl-bump]] feature enabled will attempt to upgrade CONNECT requests to TLS regardless of the presence of Upgrade headers.

 === Semantics and Content ===
 Specification Document: RFC RFC:7231

+ 1. The forwarding path needs to be cleaned up to better separate HTTP messages and actual content, allowing for proper forwarding of 1xx responses.
+1xx forwarding has been implemented in [[Squid-3.2]] but the forwarding path still needs further work to make this efficient.

+  * This is likely to touch the store API as today all messages go via the store, even if just an interim 1xx response.

+Specification Document: RFC RFC:7238

+ * Squid is fully compliant with this specification.

 === Conditional Requests ===
 Specification Document: RFC RFC:7232